 You want dumbbells that challenge you but that you can do just about all the repetitions for.

-I recommend all the clients in my SMASH workout programs to keep a set of 15-pound dumbbells at home.
+I recommend all the clients in my SMASH workout progras to keep a set of 15-pound dumbbells at home.
+Learn why 15lbs dumbbells are the key to strength.

 It may seem ambitious at first but while you’re scaling up, you can always just use one dumbbell.